Chaudhry Hussain Elahi

+Education

+He studied in Northeastern University and graduated in 2014.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from constituency NA-68 (Gujrat-I) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from constituency NA-68 (Gujrat-I) in the 2018 Pakistani general election.

 However, Chaudhary Hussain Elahi announced his resignation from PML-Q on 10 June 2022.

+Chaudhary Hussain Elahi announced his resignation from PTI and joined the PML-Q on 24 May 2023 in a press conference from London.